Raynos/http-framework/README.md

 > I want to secure a HTML form post against cross site attack vectors

+If you do not protect your HTML forms then other websites can submit your forms on other users behalf and thus hijack their sessions.

+This is based on the fact they can just guess the field names and values.
+To circumvent this we can CSRF to put an effectively random field in the form that can't be guessed by malicious third party websites

 ```js
 var http = require("http")
 var querystring = require("querystring")